myvart/odin-recipes/README.md

 # Odin Recipes

-Odin Project: Odin Recipes Student Project
+This repository presents the codebase of my solution to Odin Project: Recipes assignment.